Parc Montjuïc Stop

 This building, designed by Ludwig Mies van der Rohe, as the national pavilion of Germany for the 1929 Universal Exposition, has inspired generations of architects and is considered to have marked the start of modern 20th-century architecture.

-Considered to be the gem of the Montjuïc Olympic Ring, which also includes facilities like the Olympic Stadium and the Bernat Picornell Pools, this building was erected for the 1992 Barcelona Olympic Games.
+Considered the jewel of Montjuïc’s Olympic Ring, which also includes facilities such as the Olympic Stadium and the Picornell swimming pools, this venue was built for the Barcelona ’92 Olympic Games.

 At the bottom of Montjuïc mountain stands CaixaForum, a social, cultural and educational centre.
 The building it occupies, designed by the Modernista architect Josep Puig i Cadafalch, was the old Casaramona textile factory.
 Now CaixaForum is home to cultural activities and exhibitions.